danielgospodinow/danielgospodinow.com/content/interests.md

 &nbsp;

-## Education 🎓 (Under construction)
+## Education 🎓

 #### High School

 I attended a high school in my hometown called "Ivan Vazov".
 There, the disciplines I loved were Programming, Physics, and Maths because I imagined how all of them can be used to build a video game.
 Yes, I was really into game development back then.

-During my high school education, I've attended a lot of IT academies and IT competitions and I had excellent results on every single one of them.
-This I greatly owe to my unique Informatics teacher - Mrs Doneva.
+During my high school education, I've attended a lot of IT academies, like Telerik and SoftUni, and IT competitions, like HSSIMI - High School Student Institute of Mathematics and Informatics and the National IT Olympiad, and I had excellent results on every single one of them.
+This I greatly owe to my beloved Informatics teacher - Mrs Doneva.

-My experience with IT academies consists of the attendence of multiple courses in two academies - Telerik Academy and SoftUni.

-Whereas my experience with IT competitions is NOIT, UchIMI, ...

 #### University